-When we are unsure of our way forward, rather than make hasty or arbitrary decisions it can be useful to pause awhile and contact Spirit to help us get a clearer perception of what is causing our present situation.
-With the benefit of a more insightful perception, we can begin to make appropriate changes, not forgetting to also ask for courage to enable us to make them.
+When we are unsure what our next step should be, rather than make hasty or arbitrary decisions it can be useful to pause awhile and try to contact a higher Wisdom to help us get a clearer perception of what is causing our present situation.
+With the benefit of a more insightful perception, we can begin to make appropriate changes, not forgetting to also ask for courage to help us make them.

 Dion Fortune reminds us in her commentary that "God does not lead us into the wilderness to perish."
 Our gods and goddesses do not set us insoluble problems.

 “Grant us thy peace all the days of our life……”